scarsam/dev-setup/README.md

 [Oh my zsh](http://ohmyz.sh/)
 -
 Once installed, your terminal shell will become the talk of the town or your money back!
 With each keystroke in your command prompt, you'll take advantage of the hundreds of powerful plugins and beautiful themes.
 Strangers will come up to you in cafés and ask you, "that is amazing! are you some sort of genius?"
+Follow this guide to get it setup: https://www.freecodecamp.org/news/jazz-up-your-zsh-terminal-in-seven-steps-a-visual-guide-e81a8fd59a38/

+Plugin=(git zsh-syntax-highlighting zsh-completions zsh-autosuggestions github)

 Install Oh my zsh with cURL:
 ```